Peter Wipf

-Peter Wipf is the distinguished university professor of chemistry at the University of Pittsburgh.
+Peter Wipf is a distinguished university professor of chemistry at the University of Pittsburgh.
 His research interests focus on the total synthesis of natural products, the discovery of new transformations of strained molecules, and the development of new pharmaceuticals.
 He is a Fellow of the Royal Society of Chemistry (RSC), the American Association for the Advancement of Science (AAAS), and the American Chemical Society (ACS).